 By the year 2020, the millennials will constitute over 50 percent of the total workforce and will have control over approximately $400 billion in spending capability.
 These figures are evidence enough to prove the power that the millennials hold as a majority in the consumer market.

 A mention of social media is inevitable whenever there is a discussion about the millennials.
 To the millennials, the influence of social media goes beyond a place of networking.
 It is a platform that they rely upon for activism, ideas, news, and most significantly, advertising and marketing.
+If you are looking to save time in posting across many social media platforms you can make use of all in one social media app like Sprouter.

 The social media market has been abuzz for quite a few years now.
 The millennials are the ones responsible for bringing in some of the most iconic changes in it.